tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 > Field attributes that can be changed without the need to re-create the index include: `retrievable`, `searchAnalyzer`, `synonymMaps`.
 >

-Although existing fields cannot be deleted and most attributes cannot be changed, new fields can be added to an existing index at any time.
+Although existing fields and attributes can't be deleted or changed, you an add new fields.
 The same applies to a [`suggester`](/azure/search/index-add-suggesters).
-New fields may be added to a `suggester` at the same time fields are added, but existing fields cannot be removed from nor added to `suggesters` without an index rebuild.
+You can add newly created fields to a `suggester`, but adding existing fields requires an index rebuild.

-When a new field is added, all existing documents in the index automatically have a null value for that field.
-No additional storage space is consumed until one of two things occur: a value is provided for the new field ([using merge](addupdate-or-delete-documents.md)), or new documents are added.
+When a new field is added, all existing documents automatically get a null value for that field.
+No other storage space is consumed until one of two things occur: a value is provided for the new field ([using merge](addupdate-or-delete-documents.md)), or new documents are added.

-Once an analyzer, a tokenizer, a token filter or a char filter is defined, it cannot be modified.
+Once an analyzer, a tokenizer, a token filter or a char filter is defined, it can't be modified.
 New ones can be added to an existing index only if the `allowIndexDowntime` flag is set to true in the index update request:

 `PUT https://[search service name].search.windows.net/indexes/[index name]?api-version=[api-version]&allowIndexDowntime=true`

-This operation takes your index offline for at least a few seconds, causing your indexing and query requests to fail.
-Performance and write availability of the index can be impaired for several minutes after the index is updated, or longer for  indexes.
+This operation takes your index offline for a few seconds.
+Indexing and query requests will fail while the index is offline.
+Performance and write operations can be temporarily impaired for several minutes after the index is back online.

 ## URI Parameters